flex-development/dreepo/docs/CONTRIBUTING.md

 # Contributing

-These instructions will help you begin making changes on your local machine, as well follow our coding guidelines.
+These instructions will help you begin making changes on your local machine, as well as follow our coding guidelines.

 ## Overview